AnayBhoraskar/TEAM_IRON/README.md

 # Code_cov_clone
 > This Project is a clone of the CodeCov.
->URL: codecov.io
+> codecov.io
-#functionality: Codecov is the leading, dedicated code coverage solution.
+#Codecov is the leading, dedicated code coverage solution.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)